thiboverbeerst/legal-center/policies/cookie-policy.md

 ---
 description: >-
-  We use cookies to improve your experience on our website.
-Our Cookie Policy explains what cookies are, how we use them, and how you can manage or remove them.
+  I use cookies to improve your experience on my website.
+My Cookie Policy explains what cookies are, how I use them, and how you can manage or remove them.
 Get the full scoop here.
 ---